 Welcome to the symposium Light at the Nanoscale: From Molecules to Quantum Computer, which will take place at Chalmers University of Technology in Gothenburg, Sweden on Dec 5-6, 2019.
 This cross-disciplinary meeting on light-matter interactions will gather prominent scientists in the field.
 In addition to researchers and university students, about 200 high school students will attend the symposium.

 The symposium is co-organized by the Nano Excellence Initiative and Materials Science Area of Advance at Chalmers, and Molecular Frontiers.
 The symposium will be preceded on Dec 4 by the annual materials science conference at Chalmers, Materials for Tomorrow, thus forming a three-day event with many interesting lectures and discussions.
+The topic of this year's Materials for Tomorrow is "Visualizing Materials", and we think many of you would enjoy both conferences.

 Participation is free of charge, and we will welcome poster contributions.
 Register here!